About Us

 Scrap Metal Recycling

-Zero Waste has begun partnering with the BI Senior Center to set up a year-round collection of small pieces of metal that are not allowed in curbside or transfer station mixed recycling.
-The Senior Center is open Monday-Friday, 9am-4pm.
+Look for the bins pictured below at the BI Senior/Community to recycle small or medium-sized pieces of metal that are not allowed in curbside or transfer station mixed recycling.
+If you can, pre-sort metal (magnetic) from aluminum.
+The BISCC is open Monday-Friday, 9am-4pm.